 Suggested Read: Lakshman Sagar Resort: A Rajasthani Secret For Experiential Stay

 After acquiring the throne, Badan Singh chose Deeg as his stronghold and capital and initiated the construction of the palace around 1730 AD.
 He became the founder of Jat House in Bharatpur and under him, the place grew prosperous and urbanized.
-His son, who is often hailed as the hero of the Jat dynasty, Surajmal, later constructed the fort around the palace, which was at a proximity to outer attacks.
+His son, who is often hailed as the hero of the Jat dynasty, Surajmal, later constructed the fort around the palace, which provided protection against outer attacks.

 The architecture in Deeg is a fusion of Rajput and Mughal.
 Attractive halls, arcades, symmetrical outlines, greenery, canals with mountains are some of the best attractions in the Deeg fort and palace.
 The layout of the gardens is based on the Mughal Char Bagh or four garden pattern with two reservoirs, known as Rup Sagar and Gopal Sagar.